freddy-alexis-ht/Git-GitHub/README.md

 ![pull-request-2](images/pull-request-2.png)

-But, in the lowe part, by clicking in 'Close with comment' we can discard that pull request.
+But, in the lower part, by clicking in 'Close with comment' we can discard that pull request.
 Also, we can start a debate about if the commit is convenient or not, it's possible to mention other people to include them in the debate.

 ![pull-request-3](images/pull-request-3.png)